Skip to main content

 A mortgage stress test is a way of determining exactly how much you can afford (and under what circumstances).
 If your income was reduced or you lost your job, could you still afford to make mortgage payments?
 What if interest rates spike or you need to refinance your home?

-This is because the Bank of Canada aggressively hiked its Overnight Lending rate eight times between March 2022 and January 2023, bringing the benchmark cost of borrowing up 4.25 basis points, from a pandemic low of 0.25% to 4.5%.
-The bond market has also responded with rising yields, in turn pushing fixed mortgage rates higher over the course of last year.
-While the BoC has indicated in its last announcement that it plans to hold rates steady for the remainder of 2023, rates will remain quite elevated compared to where they were just one year ago.
+This is because the Bank of Canada aggressively hiked its Overnight Lending rate 10 times between March 2022 and July 2023, bringing the benchmark cost of borrowing up 4.75 basis points, from a pandemic low of 0.25% to an even 5%.
+As of June 2024, this rate started to decrease, as the BoC reacted to promising inflation reports.

-Knowing you can still afford to pay your mortgage as interest rates remain high is important, and should affect the kind of home you decide to buy.
+But knowing you can still afford to pay your mortgage as interest rates are high is important, and should affect the kind of home you decide to buy.

 What is the Canadian mortgage stress test?

-Since 2018, all Canadian homebuyers getting either a low- or high-ratio mortgage have been subject to a mortgage stress test.
+Since 2018, all Canadian homebuyers getting a low- or high-ratio mortgage have been subject to a mortgage stress test, officially referred to as part of Guideline B-20.
 The mortgage stress test requires banks to check that a borrower can still make their payment at a rate that’s higher than they actually pay.

 Here’s how it works.
 When you apply for a mortgage (including joint mortgages), you’ll be offered a contracted rate – hopefully, this will be as low as possible!
 However, your bank needs to check you’ll be able to pay back your mortgage, even if your mortgage rate rises during your mortgage term.